dfirale/dfirale.github.io/_posts/2021-03-01-Finding evil with Powershell and Get-WinEvent.md

 These are the same data fields that you can use in your Get-WinEvent query.

-The event log record object you get from Get-WinEvent includes a method to create an XML version.
+Luckily, the event log record object you get from Get-WinEvent includes a method to create an XML version.
 This document has properties that expose the data used to construct the event log record:

 <img src="https://raw.githubusercontent.com/dfirale/dfirale.github.io/master/assets/images/GetWinEvent/nodes.png" width="100"/>